EN Banner

 Easter Monday- Annar í páskum

-Easter Monday is the last day of the Easter celebration, and people are enjoying their time with family and eating the leftovers from the Easter dinner.
+Easter Monday is the last day of the Easter celebration, and people enjoy their time with family and eating the leftovers from the Easter dinner.

 In Iceland, Easter means time spent with family and travelling.
 Do not hesitate to travel to Iceland during Easter.
-It is less touristy, and the prices are lower than in the high season.
+It is less touristy and expensive than in the high season.
 And the weather is slightly better than in the past months.

 Photo source: Goa.is